Unleash/unleash/website/docs/reference/activation-strategies.md

 ## Predefined strategy types

 :::caution
-[Predefined strategy types](/reference/predefined-strategy-types), such as UserIDs, IPs, and Hosts are deprecated.
+[Predefined strategy types](/reference/predefined-strategy-types), such as UserIDs, IPs, and Hosts are a legacy implementation.
 Please use the default strategy with constraints to achieve your desired targeting.
 :::

 # Custom activation strategies